 The Economist article describes how a research team based in Germany has found an ingenious way to store and carry hydrogen energy by creating a chemical compound called hydrogen goop.

-At Fraunhofer Institute for Manufacturing Technology and Advanced Materials in Germany, Dr. Marcus Vogt and his team created a magnesium hydride-based “power paste” that stores hydrogen in a chemical form and ready for release on demand.
+At Fraunhofer Institute for Manufacturing Technology and Advanced Materials in Germany, Dr. Marcus Vogt and his team created a magnesium hydride-based “power paste” that stores hydrogen in a chemical form and is ready for release on demand.

 Supplying hydrogen as a paste is a way to get around its storage limitation and challenges.
 According to the article, keeping meaningful amounts of hydrogen gas requires compressing it several hundred times, and liquefying hydrogen requires a temperature drop of -235C for this to happen.